What is a Store Within a Store? (And How They Help Brands Win)

 The store within a store concept, known as “concession retailing'' in Europe, enables tenant brands to reach new audiences and enter markets that might otherwise be out of reach.
 For example, a cosmetics or fashion brand that can’t justify opening a full-sized store in a specific region can still serve that market with a branded presence inside a local department store instead.

-Brands that don’t operate retail stores can use a SWAS to gain a physical footprint or test the market before deciding to invest in a brick and mortar build-out.
+Online direct-to-consumer and other brands that don’t operate retail stores can use a SWAS to gain a physical footprint or test the market before deciding to invest in a brick-and-mortar build-out.
 New brands can introduce themselves to an existing retailer’s customer base and gain an awareness boost from that retailer’s tacit endorsement.

 The host retailer benefits, too.
 An established brand in need of a refresh can introduce new products and services to its customers cost-free.
 Customers of the tenant brand may discover the retailer for the first time and with new items and offerings to explore, foot traffic increases and customers stay in-store longer.